sabslikesobs/Adv360-Pro-ZMK/README.md

 3. dvorak
 4. [programmer dvorak](https://www.kaufmann.no/roland/dvorak/) (I use this)

 You can also tap Mod+LCTRL or Mod+Delete to swap LCTRL and Delete.
-I use that myself.
+I use that myself but didn't set it by default to keep the layout vanilla.

 I don't use Colemak but threw it in there to be helpful.
 I hope it works right.